invertedEcho/arena-shooter/README.md

 5. Run the app
   - `cargo run`

+> [!IMPORTANT]
+> Some game assets are not included in this repository and are not covered by the GPL.
+These assets are proprietary and were obtained under separate licenses.
+> Release builds of the game may include these assets bundled inside the game binary.
+The assets are provided only as part of the compiled game and are not redistributed as standalone files.

 ## Todo and feature list
 - [x] User interface
 - [x] Player movement